google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-five.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-Throughout this course we'll refer to the *Web Content Accessibility Guidelines 2.0 (WCAG)*, a set of guidelines and best practices put together by accessibility experts to address what "accessibility" means in a methodical way.
+Throughout this course we'll refer to the <a href="https://www.w3.org/TR/WCAG20/" target="_blank">Web Content Accessibility Guidelines (WCAG) 2.0</a>, a set of guidelines and best practices put together by accessibility experts to address what "accessibility" means in a methodical way.
 Several countries actually mandate the use of these guidelines in their web accessibility legal requirements.

 WCAG is organized around four principles often called by the acronym *POUR*: